What Does It Mean When A Cat Wags Its Tail?

 And one of the most basic types of feline body language is your cat’s tail movement.

-Felines hold their tails in diverse positions for a number of reasons.
+Felines hold their tails in diverse positions for many reasons.
 For example, they can show submission or can cheerfully greet somebody just with the way they’re holding their tail.

 While tail positions and the emotions behind them vary, one of the most interesting movements is wagging.